 application for admission;

-written and signed parental or guardian consent;

-written and signed approval of his/her principal (NOTE: A parent or guardian of a pupil who is not enrolled in a public or private school may petition directly without the signature of a principal.)
+a completed special admit and adult school student dual enrollment form;

+high school transcripts

+In order to be admitted as a special admit adult school part-time student, a student must be attending an adult school.

-Special part-time students may enroll in up to, and including, 10 units per quarter, or the equivalent thereof, at the community college.
+Special admit adult school part-time students may enroll in up to 11 units per quarter and 6 units in the summer, at the community college.

-To be considered for admission as a special full-time student, the student must meet the eligibility standards as established in Education Code Section 48800.5.
+To be considered for admission as a special admit adult school full-time student, the student must meet the eligibility standards as established in Education Code Section 48800.5.

 Admission is subject to seat availability.
 The student must submit:

-application for admission; written and signed parental or guardian consent;
+application for admission;

-written and signed acknowledgment of his/her principal adult school counselor or program coordinator (NOTE: A pupil who is not enrolled in a public or private school does not need to provide written acknowledgment from his/her school principal.); demonstration that the student is capable of profiting from instruction;
+a completed special admit and adult school student dual enrollment form, which consists of a written and signed acknowledgment of his/her principal adult school counselor or program coordinator (NOTE: A pupil who is not enrolled in a public or private school does not need to provide written acknowledgment from his/her school principal.); demonstration that the student is capable of benefiting from instruction;

 written recommendation and approval of the governing board of the school district of attendance.

 The Dean of Enrollment Services has the authority to make the final decision whether a student can benefit from full-time instruction.

-To be considered for admission as a special summer session student, the student must meet the eligibility standards as established in Education Code Sections 48800 and 76001.
+To be considered for admission as a special admit adult school student for summer session, the student must meet the eligibility standards as established in Education Code Sections 48800 and 76001.
 Students will not be admitted unless they have availed themselves of all opportunities to enroll in equivalent courses at their schools of attendance.

 The student must submit:

-application for admission; written and signed parental or guardian consent; and
+application for admission;

-written and signed approval of his/her principal adult school that the student has availed himself/herself of all opportunities to enroll in an equivalent course at his/her school of attendance.
+a completed special admit and adult school student dual, which consists of a written and signed approval of his/her principal adult school that the student has availed himself/herself of all opportunities to enroll in an equivalent course at his/her school of attendance.

 All required documents shall be sent to the Admissions Office.